Plumsail/documents-docs/source/flow/how-tos/documents/insert-images-into-DOCX-document.rst

 .. image:: ../../../_static/img/flow/how-tos/employees-list.png
    :alt: Employees List

-I created this Microsoft flow
+I created this Power Automate (Microsoft Flow)

 .. image:: ../../../_static/img/flow/how-tos/picture-test-flow.png
-   :alt: Microsoft Flow
+   :alt: Power Automate (Microsoft Flow)

 The flow is started automatically when a new item is added to the employees list.